 About

-Through a range of photographic media Karlic creates work that widely addresses the intersection of photography and documentary practices, with a focus on systems of labor and industry, globalization, and their impact on the social and environmental landscapes.
+Through a range of photographic media Karlic creates work that the intersection of photography and documentary practices, with a focus on systems of labor and industry, globalization, and their impact on the social and environmental landscapes.
 Karlic has been the recipient of numerous fellowships, residencies, and awards, including the John Simon Guggenheim Fellowship, the Cultural Exchange International Fellowship of the Los Angeles Department of Cultural Affairs Fellowship, the Hellman Fellowship, the Sacatar Foundation Residency Program, and Light Work’s Artist-in-Residence Program, amongst others.
-Her work has been published in the New York Times, The New Yorker, Aperture, Juxtapoz Magazine, Society of Photographic Education, IMA Japanese Magazine, Marie Claire UK, and others.
+Karlic’s photography has been published in the New York Times, The New Yorker, Aperture, Artforum, Juxtapoz Magazine, Society of Photographic Education, IMA Japanese Magazine, Marie Claire UK, and others.

-Her research is dedicated to telling the stories of those persons and ecologies who have been affected by the post-modernization of the industrial world.
+Her research is dedicated to telling the stories of those persons and environs affected by the post-modernization of the industrial world.
 Through the use of documentary art practice as a research method rather than an artistic style, her work seeks to better understand societal, environmental, and industrial constructs by critically making visual notes of them.
-Karlic invites the viewer into a space and environment where historical consciousness is critical to reflecting on our relationship to consumption by questioning photography’s limitations, engaging contemporary concerns around the social impact of art, and elaborating on the distinctions between art and lived experience.
+Karlic’s work invites viewers into a space where historical consciousness is critical to reflecting on our relationship to consumption by questioning photography’s limitations, engaging contemporary concerns around the social impact of art, and elaborating on the distinctions between art and lived experience.

 In her research, Rubberlands, a photographic survey that maps the ways natural rubber manufacturing is socially, ecologically and systemically formed, Karlic proposes that rubber + photography are both integral components of the second phase of the industrial revolution.
 This research proposes that each are equal players in the development of a globalized contemporary mobile society of making and consuming.

-Karolina Karlic is the founder of, Unseen California, a research initiative that serves as a centralizing hub for arts+science+humanities research that aims to build upon and extend faculty led arts research, education and student work in outdoor California classroom laboratories across the UC Natural Reserve System through an interdisciplinary arts approach to visualizing the environmental and social concerns of the California Landscape in the 21st Century.
+Karolina Karlic is the founding director of, Unseen California, a research initiative that serves as a centralizing hub for arts+science+humanities research that aims to build upon and extend academic led arts research, education and student work in outdoor California classroom laboratories across the UC Natural Reserve System through an interdisciplinary arts approach to visualizing the environmental and social concerns of the California Landscape in the 21st Century.
+Unseen California is a site-specific research initiative for field-based arts research, teaching and learning, public programming, and the creation of artworks that address California’s cultural histories and ecological landscapes.

 Education: